Padhavi Paduthum Paadu: Production

 C. Ramalingam, a one-time associate of director K. Bhagyaraj, made his directorial debut with Padhavi Paduthum Paadu.
 He said, "though it is about Veerappan, it's no serious stuff.
 It's a political spoof certain to draw humour in the theatre".
-The movie was shot in Chennai, Tiruvannamalai, Sathyamangalam and Anthiyur forest areas where the brigand Veerappan lived.
+The film was shot in Chennai, Tiruvannamalai, Sathyamangalam, Mettur and Anthiyur forest areas where the brigand Veerappan lived.
+The film was based on series which was serialised in magazine Thuglak.

 Soundtrack

 The film score and the soundtrack were composed by Gandhidasan.
 The soundtrack, released in 2005, features 4 tracks with lyrics written by P. Vijay and Kabilan.

 Reception

-The film received negative reviews from critics with a critic stating, "it turns out to be a good political satire that lays bare the politics of the land.
-It just doesn't realise that too much of a good thing can end up being bad too.
-Some judicious editing and better marketing might have improved its fortunes at the box-office".
-Malathi Rangarajan of The Hindu wrote, "Veerappan would probably do a somersault in his grave if he sees himself portrayed as a gullible nincompoop on the one hand and an honest Minister on the other.
+The film received negative reviews from critics with Malathi Rangarajan of The Hindu stating, "Veerappan would probably do a somersault in his grave if he sees himself portrayed as a gullible nincompoop on the one hand and an honest Minister on the other.
 And all these without an iota of finesse".
 Sify said, " a disappointing venture as screenplay and direction goes haywire as the dialogue writer and director does far too much political pontification" and labelled the film as avoidable.
 Indiaglitz wrote, "that is tantamount to practising for the Olympics marathon by jogging in the park.
 Satire needs punch and power.
 But that is sadly missing in this.
 Padhavi Paduthum Paadu, in that sense, misses the wood for trees".
+Visual Dasan of Kalki said the film had unexpected twists while praising the satire and some of the characters has resemblance to real life politicians but panned Anamika and editing and concluded saying avoid if you care about logic or if you want to enjoy without worries, you can watch it.